stoplightio/spectral/docs/reference/openapi-rules.md

   version: "1.0.0"
   title: Descriptive API
   description: >+
-    Some description about the general point of this API, and why it exists when another similar but different API also exists.
+    Some description about the general point of this API, and why it exists when another similar but different API also exists.## AuthenticationThis API uses OAuth2 and tokens can be requested from [Dev Portal: Tokens](https://example.org/developers/tokens).

-    ## Authentication

-    This API uses OAuth2 and tokens can be requested from [Dev Portal: Tokens](https://example.org/developers/tokens).

 ```

 ### info-license